longkai/essays/articles/2017/hacking-library-network-with-ipv6/README.md

 ## Reminder
 - again, **use it for good, not evil**
-- since the remote server is abroad, the latency is larger than usual and you have to live with it
+- since the remote server is abroad, the latency is likely larger than usual and you have to live with it
 - same reason as above, some content may be different or restricted due to a certain GEO content delivering policy
-- from tcpdump output in the post, we can see the HTTP packets are plain text(not to mention full protocol decode if enabled), so HTTPS is the prefer way.
+- from tcpdump output in the post, we can see the HTTP traffic are plain text(not to mention full protocol decode if enabled), so HTTPS is the prefer way.
 However, HTTP is easy to debug in the low level anyway

 Happy hacking and thanks for reading.